Substance Abuse Resources in Newark Drug Rehab, Alcohol Rehab & Detox

 Newark Partial Hospitalization Programs

 Also referred to as a “dayhab” program or simply a PHP, patients will only be in the facility for 6 to 8 hours a day in a partial hospitalization program.
 They will then go home in the evenings and come back to the facility the next morning.

 Patients will only be in the facility for 10 to 15 hours during the week, and they will live at home for the rest of the week.

-It might be wise to think about a national treatment facility like The Recovery Village for treatment.
+It might be wise to think about a national treatment facility.
 This is because patients who pursue treatment at a national treatment facility are able to dedicate more time to healing and beginning recovery.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.